HOW TO BUY A USED CAR

 Narrow Your Choices

-This is also the time to check with your insurance agent or company about the cost to insure the vehicle.
+This is also the time to check into the cost to insure the vehicle.
 There can be substantial differences among models.

 FINDING A USED VEHICLE

 While it doesn't hurt to look at the many websites with dealer satisfaction indexes or consumer ratings, you have to be careful here, too.
 Fictional postings (good and bad) are not unheard of, and in fact, there's a whole industry centered around "reputation management"!

 Franchised New Car Dealers